ceeloman/spidertron-logistics/MOD_EVOLUTION.md

 **Potential Approach**:
 - Keep the 1x1 chests as regular storage chests (robot-accessible)
 - Add a 2x2 buffer chest variant that functions as both spidertron logistics and robot buffer chests
-- This would allow robots to fill the chests while spiders handle long-distance delivery

 ### GUI Improvements